PrajaktaSathe/Java/README.md

 ---

 ## 🎯Objectives
+# Java
-**The Main Objectives of this Repositry is to help People for their Contribution in Hacktoberfest 2021**
+**The Main Objectives of this Repositry is to help People for their Contribution in Hacktoberfest 2021** **Make any Java code and should be valid, If liked your pR will get merged.**

 ---